collabberry/smart-contracts/README.md

   Allows the holder to:
   - Mint new tokens via `mint`
   - Batch mint tokens via `batchMint`
-  - Update critical settings via `updateSettings`.
+  - Update critical settings via `updateConfig`.
   - Add or remove admins.

 The contract also ensures there is never a scenario where the last admin is removed (which would lock the contract).